 This is an introductory science class designed to introduce biology majors and non-majors to the field of biotechnology.
 Biotechnology is a discipline generally based on recent advances in the field of recombinant DNA technology.
 It is defined as any technology that uses organisms or their products to improve our quality of life, through the creation of new products or the modification of existing ones.
 This definition opens up the field to many thousands of years of human experimentation from wine and cheese making, to animal and plant breeding programs.
-The course emphasizes the applications of various technologies within molecular genetics. microbiology, immunology, and cell biology.
-Laboratory work, outside speakers, and field trips supplement lecture presentations.
+The course emphasizes the applications of various technologies within molecular genetics, microbiology, immunology, and cell Laboratory work, outside speakers, and field trips supplement lecture presentations.
 Biotech projects and companies in the State of Maine are emphasized.

-Prerequisite(s): ENGL-090, ENGL-095, MATH-030 Corequisite(s): BIOL-124
+Corequisite(s): BIOL-124